 Safi Faye looks for the African specificities regarding women and their experiences, rather than creating a female character for the sake of a “feminist agenda.”
 She finds that African societies do much for the emancipation of women and the subject is often explored in African films.
 One must look inside the film narrative and look at women’s experience within the context of the society.
 While there are stereotypical attitudes about women in the countryside versus their urban counterparts, Safi Faye finds the women in the villages to have much more agency, for instance, than the women of the city.
 Comparatively speaking women in the city are much more financially dependent on their husbands.
 Ousmane Sembene identifies the village as a symbolic location, it is the cultural foundation of Africa.
 In his view, the strength and energy of the rural woman, the vital force of Africa, must be mobilized for the development of the continent.

-Barlet also notes that African women are often used to question the virility of society.
 Modernity undermines patriarchy and films especially set in the village highlight this vulnerability, as often these features of modernity are foreign, western elements.
 The village is the signifier of the culture’s language, it is a metaphor, a symbol.

 Exploring this concept in the context of the two films, Ousmane Sembene incorporates three foreign elements into the film, Moolaade: the travelling merchant, an ex-soldier who has served in peacekeeping efforts around the world; the village chief’s son, wealthy by African standards, who returns from Europe to attend his wedding; and the radio, an important means of communication for the village women.
 In Mossane, the introduction of the unseen outsider Diogoye upsets the already fragile harmony of the village, destabilized by the stunning beauty of Mossane.
 Diogoye, who also lives in Europe and is equally wealthy by African standards, arranges his marriage to Mossane by proxy.
 Thus, Diogoye’s wealth has power, and this invisible foreign element is able to entice a mother to “sell” her own daughter, the precise thoughts of many people in the village.

 Thus, in Moolaadé, we see the elder brother Amath force Ciré to return to the circle of traditional rules of the patriarchy by questioning his ability to control his wives and daughter.
 Ciré submits by publicly beating his wife Collé, in an attempt to make her submit.
 She resists.
 In a twist of events, Mercenaire, the traveling merchant, disrupts the patriarchal structure, and stops the beating.
 This scene is a quintessential Sembenian moment: the peace-keeper has found himself able to enforce peace.
 This is a decisive blow to the increasingly fragile patriarchy.
 But there is more to come that will further weaken its power.
 A series of events progressively strengthen the solidarity among women beginning with the courage of the formidable Collé as she is beaten, and culminating in the tremendous momentum of resistance as the women rebel en masse.
 The Dougoutigi, the village chief, and his entourage, are at their usual meeting place, at the village center.
 Patriarchy’s waning power is put to the test as Collé confronts them.
 The dying patriarchy crumbles when Amath again orders his younger brother to control his wife Collé.
-The younger brother Ciré responds by saying, “it takes more than two balls to make a man”, then abruptly leaves the male order.
+The younger brother Ciré responds by saying, “it takes more than two balls to make a man”, then abruptly leaves the assembly of men representing the male order.
 In turn, the village chief repeats his command to his son, that he will not marry a bilakoro (a non-excised woman).
 The son, Ibrahima stands and responses, “Father, I will marry who I want.”
 The Dougoutigi strikes his son, to which he retorts, “the time of the little tyrants has passed.”
-Amsatou, his fiancé, who is a bilakoro, steps into the frame of the dwindling male power announcing: “I am and will remain a bilakoro.”
+Amsatou, his fiancé, who is a bilakoro, steps into the frame of dwindling male power announcing: “I am and will remain a bilakoro.”
 Both Ibrahima and Amsatou turn and leave together.

 Is patriarchy dead then?
-Safi Faye’s Mossane has no heroine that defeats the male order, no epiphanic moments that reveal a female awareness of oppression; though rebellion and resistance are deeply rooted in the story.
+Safi Faye’s Mossane has no heroine that defeats the male order, no epiphanic moments that reveal a woman's consciousness of oppression; though rebellion and resistance are deeply rooted in the story.
 In fact, it is Mingue who loses the most, her daughter—who she sacrifices for financial comfort, and the dowry—since Mossane will not be "delivered".
 Safi Faye implies that the consciousness raising begins after the death of Mossane—when the story has ended.
 It is then that Mingue realizes her complicity and understands the consequences.
 If she had only listened more closely to her aunt, if she had not been deaf to the words of her daughter who demanded to make her own choices.